 - Federal Bar Council American Inn of Court: Barrister

-- Coordinate firm's pro bono program assisting Holocaust survivors apply for pensions from German government (2010-Present)
+- Coordinated firm's pro bono program assisting Holocaust survivors apply for pensions from German government

-- Blind Brook School District of Rye Brook, New York: Citizens' Budget Advisory Committee (2010-Present)
+- Blind Brook School District of Rye Brook, New York: Citizens' Budget Advisory Committee (2010-2011)

-- Brandeis University Alumni Association, Board of Directors: Member
+- Brandeis University Alumni Association: Board of Directors

 - Brandeis University Alumni Club of New York City: Lawyers Network Committee